|Survey name||Construction Output in Great Britain|

 Coherence with new orders in the construction industry

-ONS also publishes data on new orders in the construction industry on a quarterly basis as part of the short-term economic output indicators.
+We also publish data on new orders in the construction industry on a quarterly basis as part of the short-term economic output indicators.
 For a full description of the methodology used to compile new orders, please see the New orders quality and methodology information report.
 It is often the case that new orders are interpreted by users as a good indicator of future construction output data.
 Whilst this is not an unreasonable assumption, it is advised that new orders are not used in this manner for a variety of reasons.
 Differences between the new orders and output data are further explored in Construction statistics development: Understanding the gap between construction output and new orders, published on 30 October 2018.

 The new orders and output datasets are not directly comparable for a variety of reasons.
 These include, but not limited to, the reasons detailed in this section.